2026 REGULATIONS

 Classes

-SP2 161 - 180 bhp/tonne Red sticker
+Red sticker SP2 161 - 180 bhp/tonne Boxsters & early 911s

-SP3 131 – 160 bhp/tonne Yellow sticker
+Yellow sticker SP3 131 – 160 bhp/tonne 944 & 968 transaxle cars only

-SP4 Up to130 bhp/tonne Orange sticker
+Orange sticker SP4 Up to130 bhp/tonne 924 transaxle cars

 A coloured sticker, as described above, will be provided to identify each class.
 The stickers must be applied to the front and rear of the car.

 The organisers reserve the right to adjust a competitor's class should lap times dictate.
-Designated rolling road companies.

-In order to standardise power figures, one of the following MAHA rolling roads MUST be used and the results returned to the CALM organisers by 31st of March 2025.
+In order to standardise power figures, one of the following MAHA rolling roads MUST be used and the results returned to the CALM organisers by 31st of March 2026.

 (Check that the operator has a calibration certificate no older than 12 months before booking):